Unmanned Aircraft Systems Operator (15W)

 Future Civilian Careers

-The skills you learn will help prepare you for a career with federal government agencies such as the Central Intelligence Agency or the National Security Agency.
+The skills you learn as a drone operator in the U.S. Army will help prepare you for a career with federal government agencies such as the Central Intelligence Agency or the National Security Agency.
 It can also prepare you for other fields such as research or business planning.